What Is a Post-Emergent Weed Spraying Application?

 Post-emergent chemical preparations are effective in killing perennial weeds, including Quackgrass, Bindweed, Nutsedge and Thistle.
 They will also kill annual, leaf-shaped plants which do not have the appearance of grass and weeds like Crabgrass, which does resemble grass.

-Post-emergent herbicides must be employed with caution, as well as under the most optimal conditions.
+Post-emergent weed spraying must be employed with caution, as well as under the most optimal conditions.
 Once the particular weed(s) is/are identified and the appropriate weed killer has been obtained, one must carefully determine how quickly and often the chemicals should be applied.

 In addition, it is important to ensure proper safeguards are taken to ensure surrounding grass, flowers or useable plants do not come into contact with any anti-weed application.